canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 * You can receive pdf files with any structure.
 Two clients won't have the same file structure.
 * Eventually, you will receive not only pdf files, but any plain-text file
-* You will have to build something easy to grap for your coworkers or your future self to maintaint.
+* You will have to build something easy to grap for your coworkers or your future self to maintain.
 * You will have to ship it by the end of the week

 ## Actual implementation